jkzorz/jkzorz.github.io/_posts/2019-06-05-Bubble-plots.md

 ```
 pcm$Sample <- factor(pcm$Sample,levels=unique(pcm$Sample))
 ```
 Plot it!
-For a bubble plot, you are using the geom_point and scaling the size to your value (relative abundance) variable.
+For a bubble plot, you are using *geom_point* and scaling the size to your value (relative abundance) column.

 ```
 xx = ggplot(pcm, aes(x = Sample, y = variable)) +